-When it comes time to make payments, it is simple to overlook an invoice without a specific invoice number.
+The first step is to add an invoice number.
+It is simple to overlook an invoice without a specific invoice number.
 These numbers serve as identifiers, making it simple for you and your client to refer back to this data in the future.
 To make understanding easier, add the numbers in numerical order.

 Include the Invoice Date

-After the client’s contact details, including the date on which the invoice was created.
-This date is useful to invoice clients because it makes it simple for both parties to locate the specific transaction in question.
+After the client’s information, and contact details, phone number, including the date, the invoice was created.
+This data is helpful to invoice clients because it makes it simple for both parties to locate the specific transaction in question.

 Track your Hours

 The most common way consulting services bill their clients is via hourly billing.
 You must use software or effective time trackers to keep track of your billable business hours for such a system.
 You can figure out the total amount that should be on the invoice by keeping track of the hours and multiplying them by your hourly rates.